cockroachdb/docs/data-types.md

 ## `DATE`

-The `DATE` type stores a date.
+The `DATE` type stores a year, month, and day.

 #### Format

 When declaring a `DATE`, format it as `DATE '2016-01-25'`.

-Alternately, you can format a date as follows:
+Alternately, you can cast a string as a date: `CAST('2016-01-25' AS DATE)`.

-- `'2016-01-25'::DATE`
-- `CAST ('2016-01-25' AS DATE)`

-Note that a date is stored with hour, minute, second, and timezone set to 0.
+In some contexts, dates may be displayed with hours, minutes, seconds, and timezone set to 0.

 #### Examples